dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

 _Remark:
 merging the types and the elements sections would help to optimize the parsing and reduce the trace size: types could be, for instance, the second index of the elements section._

+_Edit:
+by looking at Alya's code, it appears that addtional sections can appear in the input file_

 # Objective

 Our objective is basically to reduce the reading time as well as minimizing the memory footprint of this operation.
 Parallelizing the I/O using a distributed file system and a parallel I/O library could help to do so.

 # Constraints

-- Gain performance
+1. Gain performance
-- Minimize the memory footprint
+2. Minimize the memory footprint
-- Avoid external dependencies as much as possible
+3. Avoid external dependencies as much as possible
-- Keep the input format for parallel reading identical or close to the original input format
+4. Keep the input format for parallel reading identical or close to the original input format

 # Parallelizing with MPI-IO